minsan96/peertopeer-csit314/README.md

 3. Microsft SQL Server and the Management Studio
 4. If you are opening the project in Visual Studio, make sure the NuGet packages are restored correctly.
 5. Recommended Operating System: Windows because of IIS.
+6. Please remember to modify connection strings in appsettings.json and appsettings.development.json in BOTH BackEnd and FrontEnd folders to your own Microsoft SQL Server configuration.

 * If you do not have Visual Studio but wish to view/test the app, please request someone who has Visual Studio to build and generate you a package to be configured into IIS.